endorh/lazulib/README.md

-## Endor Util
+## LazuLib

-Modding utils used in my mods, that could be useful in other mods.
+Modding utils used in my mods, which I thought could be reused.
-Feel free to use in your own mods or fork what you need.
+Feel free to use in your own mods or fork/copy what you need.

 Licensed under the MIT License.

-Since these are tools I make for my own use, I can't promise they will remain backwards compatibility across Minecraft versions.

 ### Utils
-Roughly accurate list of implemented utils.
+Roughly accurate list of utils in this library.
 Categories correspond to packages in the source code.

 #### Capability (pre 1.17)
 - `CapabilityProviderSerializable` Base implementation of `ICapabilitySerializable<INBT>`